 If our stockholders approve the reverse stock split, the Board of Directors will have discretion as to whether or not to effect the reverse stock split at any time prior to June 30, 2023, the first anniversary date of the Annual Meeting.
 If implemented by the Board of Directors, the reverse stock split would become effective upon the filing of the amendment to our Amended and Restated Certificate of Incorporation with the Secretary of State of the State of Delaware.
-The actual timing of any such filing will be made by the Board of Directors believes to be most advantageous to us and our stockholders.
+The actual timing of any such filing will be made by the Board of Directors at such time as the Board of Directors believes to be most advantageous to us and our stockholders.